Resources for Health Professionals

 Register to receive invitations to the Health Professionals telebriefings, eBlasts, and newsletters.

-The H5 Avian Influenza virus, commonly known as bird flu, has caused outbreaks in US backyard poultry and commercial flocks and is widespread in the wild bird population.
-As bird flu has been circulating, spillover has occurred in dairy cattle and several wild mammal species including bears, marine mammals, and wild carnivores.
-Since the spring of 2024, sporadic human infections have been reported in the United States.
+The H5 Avian Influenza virus, commonly known as bird flu, is widespread in the wild bird population and has caused infections in poultry, wild, and domestic mammals, (e.g., cattle and cats).
 Most human infections with bird flu have occurred after unprotected exposure to sick or dead infected poultry or dairy cattle.

-Please see the County of San Diego Health Advisory for additional details.
-CDC considers bird flu viruses to have the potential to cause severe disease in infected humans and recommends the following:
+CDC considers bird flu viruses to have the potential to cause severe disease in infected humans and recommends:

-- Clinicians should consider the possibility of bird flu in persons showing signs or symptoms of acute respiratory illness or conjunctivitis who have relevant exposure history within 10 days of symptom onset.
+• Clinicians should consider the possibility of bird flu in persons showing signs or symptoms of acute respiratory illness or conjunctivitis who have relevant exposure history or recent consumption of raw dairy products

 If you suspect exposure to bird flu, contact the San Diego County Epidemiology line at (619) 692-8499 (Monday - Friday 8 AM -5 PM or (858) 565-5255 (after hours and holidays) to determine next steps.